openrewrite/rewrite-docs/tutorials/automating-maven-dependency-management.md

 ## Next Steps

 The dependency management recipes used in this guide aren't the only such recipes included in rewrite.
-See the [Maven](../reference/recipes/maven/)recipe reference for the full listing of dependency management recipes.
+See the [Maven](../reference/recipes/maven/) recipe reference for the full listing of dependency management recipes.